chadhazlett/scqe/README.md

 ## Example

-This is a basic example which shows you how to use the getSCQE function in order to obtain the scqe estimates and the se/CI for each delta.
+This is a basic example which shows you how to use the scqe function in order to obtain the scqe estimates and the se/CI for each delta.
 The function allows for either a single value for delta or a vector of several values.